royasutton/omdl/README.md

 Setup
 -----

-To use [omdl], it should be installed to the OpenSCAD [library location].
-A setup script is available to simplify the setup process.
+To use [omdl], it must be installed to the OpenSCAD [library location].
+A setup script is available to simplify the setup and install process.
-This script can also install [openscad-amu], the the design-flow automation development framework used to test the library and build its documentation.
+This script can optionally install [openscad-amu], the the design-flow automation development framework used to test the library and build its documentation.